Parkinson’s can be a literal pain in the neck.

 Even if pain wasn’t one of your early signs of having Parkinson’s disease, it may become one as the disease progresses.
 Chronic pain occurs in between 30 and 85 percent of Parkinson’s cases, and is one of the strongest predictors for low quality of life.

 Fortunately, there are myriad treatment options for Parkinson’s-related pain.
-Some of them you can get at the pharmacy—others are over the counter (OTC).
 There are even pain-relief options that don’t cost a dime—just a little time and commitment.

 Drug therapies for Parkinson’s pain